-Eastern Kentucky's Opportunity Youth Program is the result of months of work by the Youth Subcommittee of the Eastern Kentucky Workforce Innovation Board (EKWIB).
-This subcommittee's membership includes EKWIB members who are business leaders and educators, as well as non-EKWIB members who are community leaders in youth services, criminal justice, apprenticeships, and youth concerns.
-The activities of the subcommittee were supported by EKCEP staff.
+EKCEP's Prosper Appalachia Program is the result of work by the Youth Subcommittee of the Eastern Kentucky Workforce Innovation Board (EKWIB).
+This subcommittee's membership includes EKWIB members who are business leaders and educators, and non- EKWIB members who are community leaders in youth services, criminal justice, apprenticeships, and youth concerns.
+The activities of the subcommittee are supported by EKCEP staff and current Prosper Appalachia Contractors.

-It is the intention of the EKWIB to use its Opportunity Youth Program funds provided under the Workforce Innovation and Opportunity Act (WIOA) to deliver services that are relevant to the employment and training needs of older youth who are disengaged from the workforce and education.
+It is the intention of the EKWIB to use its Youth funds provided under the Workforce Innovation and Opportunity Act (WIOA) to deliver services that are relevant to the employment and training needs of youth who are disengaged from the workforce and education, or are in danger of becoming disengaged.
 The EKWIB desires a robustly structured community-based program that will address essential life skills and work skills, training, career coaching, and supportive service needs, using a structured curriculum in a progression that leads each enrolled youth to attain an industry-recognized credential and/or unsubsidized employment in an occupation that offers a career pathway in a high-wage and high-demand occupation.

 As the target population for these services, the EKWIB has chosen Eastern Kentuckians ages 18-24 who:

 - Are not attending school of any kind.

 - AND -

 - Are at risk of long-term unemployment or under-employment due to one of the following barriers:

-- Involvement in the criminal justice system.
-(This is the population of emphasis chosen by the EKWIB.)
+- Offenders, those who have involvement in the criminal justice system.

-- In recovery from substance use disorder (SUD).

-- Homelessness.
+- o Homelessness.

-- Aging out of foster care.
+- Currently in or aging out of foster care.

 - Being a high school dropout.

 - Being pregnant or parenting.

+- An individual with a disability.

 - Being in need of additional assistance to complete an educational program or gain self-sustaining employment.

 Although its target population is out-of-school youth, the EKWIB recognizes that many in-school youths in the region struggle with similar barriers, including involvement in the criminal justice system, housing instability, recovery from substance use disorder, aging out of foster care, and pregnancy/parenting.
-Therefore, the EKWIB will allow a small portion of its Opportunity Youth Program funds (no more than 15%) to be spent on services to in-school youth who face the same barriers listed above for out-of-school youth.
+Therefore, the EKWIB will allow a small portion of its Prosper Appalachia Program funds (no more than 15%) to be spent on services to in-school youth who face the same barriers listed above for out-of-school youth.

-Delivering the Opportunity Youth Program will require a community-based approach that includes close working relationships, memoranda of agreement, and partnerships with entities that serve the program's target populations and/or provide services that address the program elements described in this policy manual.
+Delivering the Prosper Appalachia Program will require a community-based approach that includes close working relationships, memoranda of agreement, and partnerships with entities that serve the program's target populations and/or provide services that address the program elements described in this policy manual.
 These entities include the local courts and criminal justice system, employers, education and training providers, social service agencies, SUD recovery programs, medical and behavioral health providers, crisis stabilization providers, homeless shelters, adult education, vocational rehabilitation services, and other community-based services (including faith-based services).